Rational points on elliptic K3 surfaces of quadratic twist type: Cassels-Schinzel type K3 surfaces

 \section{Cassels-Schinzel type K3 surfaces}

 From now on assume $k=\BQ$.
 We study in this section the isotrivial elliptic pencil over $\BQ$ of $j$-invariant $1728$ with affine model

 for which we refer to being of Cassels-Schinzel type.
 Here $d,a\in\BZ_{\neq 0}$ are square-free parameters.
 (The original one constructed in \cite{C-S} is given by $a=1,d=7$.)
-Let $\psi_T:\mathfrak{S}^{d,a}\to\BP^1$ be the elliptic fibration in coordinate $T$, write $\mathfrak{S}^{d,a}_T$ for fibres and consider the set Cassels and Schinzel proved that the all sections with respect to $\psi_T$ are torsion (c.f. \cite[Theorem 1 \& Corollary]{C-S}.
-Their argument yields the same result for twists by the polynomial $(1+4t^4)$).
+Let $\psi_T:\mathfrak{S}^{d,a}\to\BP^1$ be the elliptic fibration in coordinate $T$, write $\mathfrak{S}^{d,a}_t$ for the fibre over $t\in\BP^1(\BQ)$ and consider the set Cassels and Schinzel proved that the all sections with respect to $\psi_T$ are torsion (cf. \cite[Theorem 1 \& Corollary]{C-S}.
+Their argument yields the same result for twists by the polynomial $(1+4T^4)$).
 So the N\'eron-Silverman specialization theorem \cite{Silverman2} does not provide useful information on the ranks of fibres.
-We shall focus on the validity of condition \eqref{eq:bothrankpos} and its consequence on density of rational points.
-Our main theorems are concerned with two families of surfaces of Cassels-Schinzel type.
+We shall focus on the validity of condition \eqref{eq:bothrankpos} and its consequence on the density of rational points.
+Our main theorems are concerned with two families of surfaces of Cassels-Schinzel type and include Theorem \ref{thm:CS} as a special case.